JustBesa/Solar-System/README.md

 ## 📄 License

-This project is shared for portfolio and educational purposes.
+This project is published for portfolio and educational viewing purposes.

+Unless otherwise stated, no permission is granted to copy, modify, redistribute, or commercially use the project content.